Editor’s Note: This story is reprinted from

 A similar class-action suit

-by Jose Trujillo of Melrose Park, Ill., in federal court in Cook County, Ill., in July.
+was filed by Jose Trujillo of Melrose Park, Ill., in federal court in Cook County, Ill., in July.

 Leung purchased two iPhones for $599 each on June 29 in San Francisco, the first day they went on sale, and was required to agree to a two-year service plan with AT&T. Leung “was not informed at the time of purchase of the costs and procedures for replacing the battery,” the suit says.
 The suit seeks answers to whether Apple and AT&T “should have known that the time and expense of replacing the iPhone battery would affect initial sales of the iPhone.”

 Apple did not respond immediately to the lawsuit, and AT&T said it would not comment.

 has stated on its Web site that the lithium-ion battery when properly maintained will hold up to 80 percent of its full charge at 400 charge and discharge cycles.

 covers replacement of the battery for a full year and also has a protection plan for $69 for two years of repair coverage for the iPhone including the battery.

 Replacing a battery out of warranty costs $79, plus $6.95 for shipping.

 In early July, a consumer watchdog group, the Foundation for Taxpayers and Consumer Rights, urged Apple to